chef-boneyard/chef-web-docs-2016/includes_node/includes_node_attribute_precedence.rst

 .. note:: The precedence order for role and environment attributes for ``override`` attributes is reversed from ``default`` attributes.
 This allows ``override`` attributes to be applied for environments after they have been applied for roles.
 This allows a role, such as a database server or a web server, to exist in multiple environments, rather than requiring a set of roles for each environment.

-Another way to look at this is with the following image, which shows the same relationships and order as described above, but in a visual manner:
+Another way to view attribute precedence is with the following table:

 .. image:: ../../images/includes_node_attribute_precedence.png